hupili/python-for-data-and-media-communication-gitbook/notes-week-01.md

 ------

-If you have any questions, or seek for help troubleshotting, please [create an issue here](https://github.com/hupili/python-for-data-and-media-communication-gitbook/issues/new)
+If you have any questions, or seek for help troubleshooting, please [create an issue here](https://github.com/hupili/python-for-data-and-media-communication-gitbook/issues/new)